jmjmfasdf/YAI-X-Prevenotics/README.md

 This project is based on model from [Med42-Llama](https://huggingface.co/m42-health/Llama3-Med42-70B).
 We would like to acknowledge the contributors and maintainers of that repository for their valuable work.

 ## Setup

-Before installing DeepFace, ensure you have Python 3.5.5 or higher installed.
-If you want to utilize GPU acceleration, you'll need to install TensorFlow with CUDA support prior to installing DeepFace.

 ### GPU Installation (Optional)

 To enable GPU support, install TensorFlow with CUDA by running: